-During this culminating seminar, candidates will revisit the critical issues explored in Seminar I and apply principles and concepts learned in the program to propose transformational approaches and/or solutions to these issues.
+This course is the second of two seminars investigating critical issues in deaf education.
+Candidates will revisit the critical issues explored in Seminar I and apply principles and concepts learned in the program to propose transformational approaches and/or solutions to these issues.
 Current leaders or administrators of deaf schools and programs will be available to guide discussions and share successes and failures in implementing change at their schools.
-Characteristics of transformational leaders will be reassessed and as a culminating experience, candidates will create a professional portfolio on self-assessment, reflection, personal and professional goal setting, and discoveries made.
+Characteristics of transformational leaders will be reassessed and as a culminating experience, candidates will create a professional portfolio on self-assessment, reflection, personal and professional goal-setting, and discoveries made.

-Prerequisite: EDU 807 or permission from the Ed.S./Ph.D. program director.
+Prerequisite: Successful completion of EDU 807 or permission from the Ed.S./Ph.D. program director.